ygoe/Frontfire2/readme.md

 * Provides colour conversion and computation functions

-DataColor (dependency for UI Complete)
+DataColor (optional dependency for UI Complete)

 * Defines a flexible colour palette for data visualisation